BritishAmateurTelevisionClub/WordPress/wp-content/plugins/woo-order-export-lite/readme.txt

 Check [some snippets](https://algolplus.com/plugins/snippets-plugins/) for popular plugins or review  [this page](https://algolplus.com/plugins/code-samples/) to study how to extend the plugin.

-= I want to add new attribute to export  =
-Check screenshot #5!
-You should open section "Set up fields", scroll down to field "Products", click button  "Set up fields", click button "Add field", select field in the dropdown, type column title and press button "Add".
+= I want to add a product attribute to the export  = Check screenshot #5!
+You should open section "Set up fields", scroll down to field "Products", click button  "Set up fields", select field in the dropdown, type column title and press button "Add field".

 = I can't filter/export custom attribute for Simple Product = I'm sorry, but it's impossible.
 You should add this attribute to Products>Attributes at first and use "Filter by Product Taxonomies".